uptonking/note4yaoo/note-ux-design-system-features.md

   - Motion provides meaning
     - Motion focuses attention and maintains continuity through subtle feedback and transitions

+### Carbon Design System

+- Guiding principles
+  - open
+  - inclusive
+    - designed and built to be accessible to all, regardless of ability or situation.
+  - modular and flexible
+    - modularity ensures maximum flexibility in execution.
+    - Its components are designed to work seamlessly with each other
+  - puts the user first
+    - Using rigorous research into users’ needs and desires
+  - consistency
+    - Based on the IBM Design Language, every element and component of Carbon was designed from the ground up to work elegantly together to ensure consistent, cohesive user experiences.

 ### Salesforce Lightning Design System

 - Flexible